2023 Best Value Journalism Bachelor's Degree Schools in the Southeast Region

 Out-of-state tuition fees for undergraduate students at Southern Miss are $11,204 per year.

 Out of the 57 schools in the Southeast Region that were part of this year’s ranking, University of Central Arkansas landed the # 5 spot on the list.
-Located in the city of Conway, UCA is a public school with a large student population.
+Located in the city of Conway, UCA is a public college with a large student population.

 Out-of-state tuition fees for undergraduate students at UCA are $16,433 per year.

-UARK undergraduate students pay an average of $26,390 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at UARK are $26,390 per year.
 After completing their Bachelor's Degree, journalism graduates from UARK carry an average student debtload of $19,430.
 This translates to an average monthly loan payment of $311, based on a 10-year repayment plan.

 On top of its placing in our value ranking, Harding also did well on our Best Journalism Bachelor’s Degree Schools in the Southeast Region list.
 It’s in the top 20% of all schools reviewed in this analysis.